QafooLabs/testing-setup/README.md

 3. Switch into the directory of the checkout and call `$ php composer.phar install --prefer-dist` to install all the dependencies.

-4. Try to execute PHPUnit using `$ vendor/bin/phpunit`, the result should be a single successful test run.
+4. [PHPUnit] Try to execute PHPUnit using `$ vendor/bin/phpunit`, the result should be a single successful test run.

+5. [Behat] Try to execute Behat using `$ vendor/bin/behat`, the result should be at least 3 passed tests.

 ## Links